-The College's non-current liabilities increased as the College obtained a Certificates of Participation for the renovation of the maintenance building 24A.
-Changes in non-current liabilities also include increases to employee vacation and sick balances and an increase in the College's proportionate share of the net pension liability.
+The College's non-current liabilities increased due to the implementation of GASB Statement GASB 73, reflecting the College's proportionate share of the pension liability for the State Board Supplemental Retirement Plan.
+Changes in non-current liabilities also include increases to employee vacation and sick leave balances.